 For the most part, juries are free to impose whatever amount of punitive damages they feel are appropriate and may base their decision on the egregious character of the conduct exhibited by the offending party and the net worth of the defendant, among other factors.
 However, judges have the power to review the jury award and may find it is excessive, reduce the amount of the award or set it aside altogether.

 Do you have any questions about what type of damages you may be entitled to as a result of a wrongful death claim?
 Call Dan Newlin Injury Attorneys at (407) 888-8000 and get answers to all the questions you have.
-Damages in cases such as wrongful death can sometimes be confusing and must be plead properly in legal filings to maximize what monetary awards you may be entitled to.
-Let Dan Newlin Injury Attorneys put their experience and knowledge to work for you to insure you receive all the compensation you may be entitled to.
-Call us now at (407) 888-8000.
+Damages in cases such as wrongful death can sometimes be confusing and must be pleaded properly in legal filings to maximize what monetary awards you may be entitled to.
+Let Dan Newlin Injury Attorneys put their experience and knowledge to work for you to ensure you receive all the compensation you may be entitled.
+Call us now at 800-257-1822.
 Don’t make a mistake that could cost you money.
-Call our office now.
-It could be the best call you ever make.